 Residence & Quality of Work

-2.000 GPA on all course counting toward the certificate and MATH courses
+- Minimum 2.000 GPA on all certificate courses.

 Undergraduate/Special Student Certificates